dvcrn/maskedemail-cli/README.md

 ### Authentication

+- These here are the **old** instructions.
+I didn't get to update these yet, but you need a **refresh token** and not the access token, since the access token expires quickly -

 1. Navigate to fastmail.com and login
 2. Open the dev tools and search for a request to api.fastmail.com